The Dutch House, Ann Patchett

 Burning Down the House, Jane Mendelsohn

-Combines David Byrne’s classic Talking Heads songs with Charlotte Brontë’s Jane Eyre in a new Broadway musical.
+About a new broadway musical which combines David Byrne’s classic Talking Heads songs with Charlotte Brontë’s Jane Eyre.
 Sounds cool.
 Right?
 Too bad it’s a minor aside to the main plot.
-What?
-Yup.
-Never a clear connection to the story of anti sex-trafficking causes.
-The cover attracted me to the depiction of the San Remo on the Upper West Side.
+Never a clear connection to the story of anti- sex-trafficking causes.
+The illustration of the San Remo attracted me to the book.
 Problem was.
 Everyone in the book lives either in the Village or on the Upper East Side.
 Oops.
 Calling all editors.
 Anyway.
 Liked the cover.
 Love David Byrne.

 Modern Lovers, Emma Straub

 Two dysfunctional mom-partners who have a neglected daughter.
 A real estate agent friend of one of the moms was in a band with her and her needy husband.
 So two needy couples.
 Saving grace.
-A glimpse into a cool neighborhood called Ditmas Park in Brooklyn.
+A glimpse into a cool-sounding family neighborhood called Ditmas Park in Brooklyn.

 The Wonder Garden, Lauren Acampora